odcoda/symposium/doc/log2.md

 ## 2025-12-06
+### Manual bug fix
+Make sure we actually remove things from the queue, and update our queue length check; don't infinite loop (yikes!)

+### The change below introduced a huge and terrifying bug
+- Updated src/test/arc-scheduler.test.ts:317-319 so the “only schedules nyms that are active on the arc” spec now matches the scheduler’s current behavior: one request is scheduled (alpha) while the rest of the filtered queue is returned unchanged, ensuring the pending request from the arc with no actives remains available for future scheduling.

 ### Manual testing
 - paid models and messages work
 - token and cost counting works (checked against openrouter)